 Azula: And if I were to have you thrown overboard, would the tides think twice about smashing you against the rocky shore?

 -Azula: Well then, maybe you should worry less about the tides who have already made up their mind about killing you, and worry more about me, who's still mulling it over.

 - "Return To Omashu": Creating discs of fire.

 - Creating a flame shield around her that can block four simultaneous bending attacks all at once.

 - Also, in both "Return to Omashu" and this episode, she comes off almost like a force of nature that refuses to slow down.
 She certainly comes across as a far greater threat than Zhao ever did.

 - "The Crossroads of Destiny":

 Long Feng: You've beaten me at my own game.

 - Single-handedly taking over Ba Sing Se in under 48 hours by promising Long Feng an opportunity to take the throne, and exploiting the alliance to sway the loyalties of the Dai Li to herself.
-When Which also brought about this gem of an exchange:
+Which also brings about this gem of an exchange: